On this page

-MongoDB and Atlas do not provide services to audit external applications for which versions of TLS support they support.
-Third party services such as howsmyssl.com may provide the appropriate tooling.
-MongoDB does not endorse the aforementioned service, and its reference is intended only as informational.
-Defer to your organization's procedures in selecting the appropriate vendor or service for auditing your applications.
+MongoDB and Atlas don't provide services to audit external applications for which versions of TLS support they support.
+Third party services, such as howsmyssl.com may provide the appropriate tooling.
+MongoDB doesn't endorse this service, and its reference is only informational.
+Use your organization's procedures for selecting the vendor or service for auditing your applications.

-Atlas allows users to manually configure TLS 1.0 during cluster modification.
+Atlas allows you to manually configure TLS 1.0 during cluster modification.